-98 Financial assistance by Secretary of State
+87 Financial assistance by Secretary of State

-The Secretary of State may give financial assistance (by way of grant, loan, guarantee or in any other form) or make other payments to a person who exercises functions under or by virtue of this Part.
+The Secretary of State may give financial assistance (by way of grant, loan guarantee or in any other form) or make other payments to a person who exercises functions under or by virtue of this Part.

-99 Rent repayment orders for offences under the Housing Act 1988 and sections 68 and 93 of this Act
+88 Rent repayment orders for offences under sections 59 and 83

-(1) The Housing and Planning Act 2016 is amended as follows.

-(2) In section 40 (introduction and key definitions), in subsection (3) -
+- (1) The Housing and Planning Act 2016 is amended as follows. - (2) In section 40 (introduction and key definitions), at the end of the table in subsection (3) insert-